-Approximately 59 per cent of our gross capacity is located in Alberta and more than 64 per cent of this is subject to legislated Alberta PPAs, which were put in place in 2001 to facilitate the transition from regulated generation to the current energy market in the province.
-The Sundance A PPA expired at the end of 2017 and the Keephills 1 and 2, Sheerness, and Hydro PPAs will expire at the end of 2020.
-During the third quarter of 2017, we received formal notice from the Balancing Pool of the termination of Sundance B PPA and Sundance C PPA, effective March 31, 2018.
-In the fourth quarter of 2017, the Balancing Pool confirmed the termination of the Keephills PPA.
+Approximately 58 per cent of our gross capacity is located in Alberta and more than 50 per cent of this is subject to legislated Alberta PPAs, which were put in place in 2001 to facilitate the transition from regulated generation to the current energy market in the province.
+The Sundance A PPA expired at the end of 2017, the Sundance B PPA and Sundance C PPA were terminated effective March 31, 2018 and the Keephills 1 and 2 PPA, Sheerness PPA, and the Hydro PPA will expire at the end of 2020.